-Hold the baby upright – Parents can hold their babies upright for a few minutes at a time, supporting their heads at first, until they have the neck strength to hold their heads steady.
+Hold the baby upright: You can hold your baby upright for a few minutes at a time, supporting their head at first, until they have the neck strength to hold their own heads steady.

-Upward stimulation- Parents can place their babies on their stomachs, then hold or shake something interesting above them.
+Upward stimulation: “Tummy time” is very important for babies development.
+You can place you child on their stomach, then hold or shake something interesting above them.
 Babies will naturally look up toward the sound.
-This can also be done by making an interesting noise above babies’ heads.
+This can also be done by making an interesting noise above their head.

 Sitting is a skill that children will be working on during the period from about six to eight months.
 At first, babies will only be able to sit alone, unsupported, for a few seconds at a time.
 Slowly these periods will grow longer.
 By nine months of age or so, most babies will probably be able to sit without support for long periods.
 Here are some ways to encourage sitting:

-*Hold in sitting positions.
-Parents can hold their babies in sitting positions, supporting their heads and necks if needed.
+Hold them: You can hold your baby in a sitting position, supporting their head and neck if needed.

-*Sit them on the floor.
-Parents can put their babies in sitting positions on the floor with their legs open and their hands in front of the floor between their legs.
-Hold in this position for a few seconds (if they need the support).
+Sit them on the floor: You can put your baby in a sitting position on the floor with their legs open and their hands in front on the floor between their legs.
+Try to get them to hold in this position for a few seconds.

-*Pull them into position.
-Parents can gently pull their babies from lying to sitting positions (this exercise also encourages head/neck control).
+Pull them into position: You can gently pull your baby from a lying to a sitting position (this exercise also encourages head/neck control).

-- Place the harnesses in your rear-facing seat in slots that are at or below your child’s shoulders.
+- Place the harnesses from your rear-facing seat in the slots that are at or below your child’s shoulders.

-- Ensure that the harness is snug (you cannot pinch any slack between your fingers when testing the harness straps over the child’s shoulders) and that the retainer clip is placed at the center of the chest, even with your child’s armpits.
+- Ensure that the harness is snug (you should not be able to pinch any slack between your fingers when testing the harness straps over the child’s shoulders) and that the retainer clip is placed at the center of the chest, even with your child’s armpits.